-This product is suitable for reuse.
+The product is suitable for reuse.
 To recondition the product for a new user, carry out the following actions:

-- Inspection according to service plan.
-See service manual, available from Invacare. - Cleaning and disinfection.
-Refer to 9 Maintenance, page 92. - Adaptation to the new user.
+- Cleaning and disinfection.
+Refer to 9 Maintenance, page 104 - Inspection according to service plan.
+Consult service instructions, available from Invacare. - Adaptation to the user.
 Refer to 5 Setup, page 30.